 VW Transporter Engine

 One of the biggest differences between the VW T5 and VW T6 is the engine.
-Since September 2015, all new vehicles sold must meet EU emissions standards.
+Since September 2015, all new vehicles must meet EU emissions standards.
 As it’s the newer model, the T6 has a registered Euro 6 engine, which emits fewer pollutants into the environment.
 The VW T6 engine uses AdBlue® urea solution to convert nitrogen oxide into nitrogen and water.
 It also recirculates exhaust gases to reduce nitrogen oxide and has a Diesel Particle Filter to capture soot.

 These emission control systems don’t come at the expense of engine power though.
-The VW T6 is still available with a respectable 2.0-litre TDI turbo diesel engine.
+The VW T6 is still available with a 2.0-litre TDI turbo diesel engine.

 VW Transporter Fuel Economy